fschn90/nixos/README.md

 ## TO-DOs:

-- polibar?
 - better neovim integratoin
   - auto fetch github repo for lua part (plugins, lsps, etc)?
   - or configure everythin in nix?
   - nixvim seems out of the question
-- modularizon of nix configuration and home-manager (see vimjoyer for inspiration)
   - systemPackages vs userPackages
 - NH the nix helper (vimjoyer)
 - documentation: